This post may contain affiliate links. Please read our privacy policy.

 It still tastes like watermelon, but only subtly so.
 It surprisingly lost some of the sweetness even in the short grilling time.
 However, the sugar rub will intensify the sweetness on the outside a bit, and the live fire adds smokiness.

 We found the most surprising thing about grilled watermelon was the texture.
 It became a bit chewy and immediately less crisp than uncooked watermelon.
-That was the most unexpected part.
 It tasted best right off the grill.
 The texture got a little less satisfying as it cooled.
 It’s quite different from fresh watermelon, and I know I’ll be going back and forth all summer.

 Grill watermelon in wedges with the rind still on.
 This will make the pieces hold together.
 Cutting the watermelon into wedges makes it easy to flip on the grill and also easy to eat.
 You can eat it out of hand or slice it with a knife and serve it in strips if you prefer.